MV Hondius cluster reported by WHO. WHO, May 12, 2026

 | Americas (broader) | Watch | Varies by country | Up to 50% CFR (HPS) | Most hantavirus infections in the Americas present as hantavirus pulmonary syndrome.
 Bolivia, Chile, Paraguay, Uruguay also report endemic cases. | WHO fact sheet |

-Symptoms, transmission, and prevention
+Hantavirus tracker symptoms, transmission, and prevention

 Early symptoms